Senzing/awesome/README.md

 - [hello-senzing-springboot-java](https://github.com/Senzing/hello-senzing-springboot-java) - Demonstrates how to create an HTTP interface to Senzing using SpringBoot.
 - [webapp-drillthrough-demo](https://github.com/Senzing/webapp-drillthrough-demo) - A demonstration of Senzing drill through using Senzing developer toolkit, Node-RED, and Python Flask.
+- [rancher-demo](https://github.com/Senzing/rancher-demo) - A demonstration of Senzing in a Rancher environment.

 ### docker-compose demonstrations